FITLab-Swansea/reconstructibles/docs/setup/prototypes/M5_Stamp_SETUP.md

 Follow these instructions for setting up the M5 Stamp boards for prototype development.

+**NOTICE: This guide is incomplete.
+The ReConstructibles project transitioned to using TinyPICO boards from M5 Stamps.**

 ## Steps
 Download the USB-TTL driver from [this link](https://docs.m5stack.com/en/quick_start/stamp_pico/arduino).
 The downloader that came with the STAMP-PICO kit is CH9102.